Comcast/connvitals-monitor/README.rst

 -  ``hops`` - can be set to any positive integer.
 This indicates the number of network hops to be used as an upper limit on route traces.
    The default value typically suffices in most situations.
 Default: 30
+-  ``scan`` - can be set to any positive, rational number or 0 (zero).
+   This indicates the frequency at which route traces are done by specifying a duration (in milliseconds) to wait between each port scan.
+A value of 0 (zero) indicates that port scans should not be done.
+Default: 0 (zero)
 -  ``json`` - can be set to any integer or 0 (zero), *or* one of the Python boolean constants: ``True`` and ``False``.
 If this value is any non-zero integer or ``True``, then the output of this host's